-- The transmission developer should not expect to use the Transmission Provider's right of eminent domain for ROW acquisition; - 8.
-How the transmission developer intends to comply with all applicable standards and obtain the appropriate NERC certifications, - If it or a parent, owner, affiliate, or member who will be performing work in connection with the potential transmission project is registered with NERC or other industry organizations pertaining to electric reliability and/or the development, construction, ownership, or operation, and/or maintenance of electric infrastructure facilities, a list of those registrations; - 9.
-The experience of the transmission developer specific to developing, constructing, maintaining, and operating the type of transmission facilities contained in the transmission project proposed for potential selection in a regional transmission plan for RCAP, - Including verifiable past achievements of containing costs and adhering to construction schedules for transmission projects of similar size and scope as the proposed transmission project, and - Including a description of emergency response and restoration of damaged equipment capability; - 10.
-The planned or proposed project implementation management teams and the types of resources, including relevant capability and experience, contemplated for use in the development and construction of the proposed project; - 11.
+- 10. The planned or proposed project implementation management teams and the types of resources, including relevant capability and experience, contemplated for use in the development and construction of the proposed project; - 11.
 A written commitment to comply with all applicable standards, including Good Utility Practices, governing the engineering, design, construction, operation, and maintenance of transmission projects in the SERTP region; and - 12.
-Evidence of the ability of the transmission developer, its affiliate, partner or parent company to secure a financial commitment from an approved financial institution(s) agreeing to finance the construction, operation, and maintenance of the transmission project if selected in a regional transmission plan for RCAP. - 16.2 Administrative Fee: An administrative fee of \$25,000 to off-set the costs to review, process and evaluate each transmission project proposal.
-A refund of \$15,000 will be provided to the transmission developer if:

-- 1. The proposal is determined to not satisfy the qualification criteria in Section 16.1; or - 2.
-The transmission developer withdraws its proposal by providing written notification of its intention to do so to the Transmission Provider prior to the First RPSG Meeting and Interactive Training Session for that transmission planning cycle. - 16.3 Deadline for Transmission Developer Submittals: In order for its transmission project to be considered for RCAP in the current transmission planning cycle, a transmission developer must provide the requisite information and payment identified in Sections 16.1 through 16.2 to the Transmission Provider in accordance with the submittal instructions provided on the Regional Planning Website no later than sixty (60) calendar days after the SERTP Annual Transmission Planning Summit and Input Assumptions Meeting for the previous transmission planning cycle. - 16.4 Initial Review of Submittal and Opportunity for Cure: The Transmission Provider will notify transmission developers who propose a transmission project for potential selection in a regional transmission plan for RCAP whose submittals do not meet the requirements specified in Section 16.1 through 16.2, or who provide an incomplete submittal, within forty-five (45) calendar days of the submittal deadline to allow the transmission developer an opportunity to remedy any identified deficiency(ies).
-Transmission developers, so notified, will have fifteen (15) calendar days to resubmit the necessary supporting documentation to remedy the identified deficiency.
-The Transmission Provider will notify the transmission developer, whether they have adequately remedied the deficiency within thirty (30) calendar days of the resubmittal.
-Should the deficiency(ies)

-remain unremedied, then the transmission project will not be considered for RCAP.
+Evidence of the ability of the transmission developer, its affiliate, partner or parent company to secure a financial commitment from an approved financial institution(s) agreeing to finance the construction, operation, and maintenance of the transmission project if selected in a regional transmission plan for RCAP. - 26.2 Administrative Fee: An administrative fee of \$25,000 to off-set the costs to review, process and evaluate each transmission project proposal.
+A refund of \$15,000 will be provided to the transmission developer if: - 1.
+The proposal is determined to not satisfy the qualification criteria in Section 26.1; or - 2.
+The transmission developer withdraws its proposal by providing written notification of its intention to do so to the Transmission Owner prior to the First RPSG Meeting and Interactive Training Session for that transmission planning cycle. - 26.3 Deadline for Transmission Developer Submittals: In order for its transmission project to be considered for RCAP in the current transmission planning cycle, a transmission developer must provide the requisite information and payment identified in Sections 26.1 through 26.2 to the Transmission Owner in accordance with the submittal instructions provided on the Regional Planning Website no later than 60 calendar days after the SERTP Annual Transmission Planning Summit and Input Assumptions Meeting for the previous transmission planning cycle. - 26.4 Initial Review of Submittal and Opportunity for Cure: The Transmission Owner will notify transmission developers who propose a transmission project for potential selection in a regional transmission plan for RCAP whose submittals do not meet the requirements specified in Section 26.1 through 26.2, or who provide an incomplete submittal, within 45 calendar days of the submittal deadline to allow the transmission developer an opportunity to remedy any identified deficiency(ies).
+Transmission developers, so notified, will have 15 calendar days to resubmit the necessary supporting documentation to remedy the identified deficiency.
+The Transmission Owner will notify the transmission developer, whether they have adequately remedied the deficiency within 30 calendar days of the resubmittal.
+Should the deficiency(ies) remain unremedied, then the transmission project will not be considered for RCAP.

-16.5 Change in the Qualification Information or Circumstances
+26.5 Change in the Qualification Information or Circumstances